JemRF/RF-Documentation/pages/wifidocs/wifi32s-sensor.md

 - Although the sensor is highly accurate (±0.5°C accuracy) you can calibrate the temperature reading using a configuration in the WiFI sensor app
 - The device supports dual WiFi mode, allowing it to be WiFI access point and a WiFI client at the same time.
 A WiFI access point advertises itself through an SSID and can be connected to via any device or computer that has WiFI.
 - MQTT Setup page for connection to the MQTT Broker to relay temperature and humidity readings.
 The WiFi Sensor supports 2 MQTT formats, more details at [WiFi Gateway MQTT Explained](https://documents.jemrf.com/gatewaymqtt.html).
 The MQTT connection can be upgraded from a standard non-secure to a secure, trusted connection.
+- Access Control Option to provide Authorization to save Changes and Read hidden settings.
 - JST PH2.0 plug option for external 5 volt DC external power or to provide power to external devices.
 - JST PH2.5 plugs for external relay options.
 - JST PH2.0 3 pin plug for external Pressure Sensor, Door Sensor or Flow meter.